unm-historiography/metahistory/essays/postmodern/early-feminist-history.md

 This is something that feminist historians tried to change within historiography.
 Through their work,  they were able to push the narrative off center and open the floodgates for other marginalized groups in society.
 Ignoring an entire people groups voice is not only detrimental for them, it is also incredibly harmful to the rest of society.
 This is the fatal flaw in male centered history, which takes away the ability for anyone to learn from a female perspective.

-{% include figure.html class="img-left" width="50%" caption="Kelly's collection of essays, including *Did Women Have a Renaissance*, which questioned the status quo for women in western culture." image-url="womenhistorytheory.jpg" source-url="https://quod.lib.umich.edu/cgi/t/text/text-idx?c=acls;cc=acls;view=toc;idno=heb02073.0001.001"
+{% include figure.html class="left" width="50%" caption="Kelly's collection of essays, including *Did Women Have a Renaissance*, which questioned the status quo for women in western culture." image-url="womenhistorytheory.jpg" source-url="https://quod.lib.umich.edu/cgi/t/text/text-idx?c=acls;cc=acls;view=toc;idno=heb02073.0001.001"
 %}